 The spiders are technically part of a scientific group called Latrodectus, or widow spiders, which contains brown widow spiders as well.
-There are 31 species of widow spider in total and five species of black widow in the United States.
+There are 31 species of widow spiders in total and five species of the black widow in the United States.

-Black widow spiders are fairly small, with adults typically reaching a half-inch in length.
-It's important to note that while females often have a red hourglass pattern on their abdomens, this only applies to females of certain species.
-Other versions of black widow spiders have mixes of brown or mottled brown with white and don't even have the red hourglass.
-Point being, if you see a small spider that doesn't have a red hourglass, don't assume it isn't a widow spider.
+Black widow spiders are relatively small, with adults typically reaching a half-inch in length.
+It’s important to note that while females often have a red hourglass pattern on their abdomens, this only applies to females of certain species.
+Other versions of black widow spiders have mixes of brown or mottled brown with white without a red hourglass.
+Point being, if you see a small spider that doesn’t have a red hourglass, don’t assume it isn’t a widow spider.

 Black widows are well-distributed through all relatively warm parts of the world.
 There are specific species that dominate on different continents, such as the southern black widow in North America, the Mediterranean black widow in Europe, the redback black widow in Australia, and the button spider in Africa.

 Although black widows are feared around the world for their bite and venom, they only bite when threatened.
-Although fatalities are rare, the black widow bite is still the most poisonous of any North American spider, however, and it results in extreme pain and cramping at the least.
+Although fatalities are rare, the black widow bite is still the most poisonous of any North American spider, causing extreme pain and cramping at the least.
 The neurotoxin in the venom is what makes the spiders dangerous, as it can hamper with breathing.

-Apart from the risk of bites if they overpopulate, black widows are a normal part of the environment and seeing one every so often, especially in dark or infrequently-visited places, shouldn't be a problem.
+Apart from the risk of bites and infestations, black widows are a normal part of the environment, and seeing one every so often, especially in dark or infrequently-visited places, shouldn’t be a problem.
 Only in cases where they have gotten out of control should control solutions be used.

 In some cases, a person’s home may be severely infested with black widow spiders, and professional control will be necessary.
 If you think this might apply to you, the experts at Bulwark can study your home and figure out the best solution.